ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 18-6.
 TASK (RT6)

 Turn clockwise, you will see 'Save?'.
-Then turn one more, PiFMS saves the sound data and shows you 'SAVE'.
+Then turn one more, PiFM+S saves the sound data and shows you 'SAVE'.
 Turn anti-clockwise, you will see 'Copy?'.
-Then turn one more, PiFMS copies the selected program name to the name to save and shows you 'COPY'.
+Then turn one more, PiFM+S copies the selected program name to the name to save and shows you 'COPY'.

 ## 19. LOAD
-You can load a sound data into PiFMS to play it.
+You can load a sound data into PiFM+S to play it.

 ### 19-1.
 OLED Display
 ![SOUND MAIN](https://github.com/ohira-s/PicoFM_Synth/blob/main/Doc/images/12_load.jpg)

 ### 19-2.
 BANK (RT2)

 You can choose a bank number to load a sound.
-PiFMS has banks from 0 to 9.
+PiFM+S has banks from 0 to 9.

 ### 19-3.
 SOND (RT3)